How to Request Alternate Media

 - List your textbook information completely on the back of the Authorization form or attach a list.
 The print-out from the SMC bookstore Website is acceptable.
 Text information must include the title of the book, author, publisher, edition, and ISBN #.
 You must also provide the course name and instructor for whom the text is required.

-If you know you prefer digital talking books from Recordings for the Blind and dyslexic (RFB&D), add the RFB&D information to the back of the Authorization form or print the information from the RFB&D web site.
+If you know you prefer digital talking books from Learning Ally, add the Learning Ally information to the back of the Authorization form or print the information from the Learning Ally web site.

 - You must enroll in the course for which you are requesting alternate formats.